CARTOON01/simple_shell/README.md

 # **0x16. c - simple shell**
-This project is an implementation of the shell as final project for c code at ALX Africa
+This project is an implementation of the shell as final project for C code at ALX Africa

 ## Description
 This is a shell written in `c`.